jianghaizhi/DELL-Alienware-Aurora-R7-macOS/README.md

 # Update log

 **2019/01/22**

-Add usb port limited patch, you can choose to use this patch or customed SSDT patch.
+Add usb port limited patch, you can choose to use this patch or the customed SSDT patch.

 This following patchs allow root hub port limit over 0xf to 0x3f.